huggingface/hub-docs/docs/hub/security-gpg.md

 ## Why we implemented signed commits verification on the Hugging Face hub

 The reasons we implemented GPG signing were:
-- To provide finer-grained security, especially as more and more Enterprise users rely on the Hub (in the future you'll be able to disallow non-signed commits)
+- To provide finer-grained security, especially as more and more Enterprise users rely on the Hub.
-- Coupled with our model [eval results metadata](https://github.com/huggingface/hub-docs/blame/main/modelcard.md), GPG signing enables a cryptographically-secure trustable source of ML benchmarks. 🤯
+- To provide ML benchmarks backed by a cryptographically-secure source.

 ## Setting up signed commits verification

-> You will need to install [GPG](https://gnupg.org/) on your system in order to execute the following commands.
+You will need to install [GPG](https://gnupg.org/) on your system in order to execute the following commands.
 > It's included by default in most Linux distributions.
 > On Windows, it is included in Git Bash (which comes with `git` for Windows).